Subhagatoadak/Ecosystem/AgentsFramework/VisualScoringAgent/README.md

 The **Manga Visual Evaluation Framework** is a multi-agent system designed to simulate a diverse audience to evaluate and score manga visuals.
 The framework leverages large language models (LLMs) (e.g., OpenAI's GPT-4) to generate image descriptions, evaluation questionnaires, scoring guidelines, and detailed personality profiles for simulated audience members.
 It then aggregates audience responses to produce a final score and provides a transparent explanation of the evaluation process.

-> **Manga Expert Involvement:**
+> **Expert Contribution:**
-> This project is proudly supported by manga expert [Ananya Saha](https://www.drotaku.in/).
-You can also connect with her on [LinkedIn](https://www.linkedin.com/in/ananya-saha-phd-dr-otaku-6259436b/).
-Her deep insights into manga art and storytelling have been instrumental in shaping the evaluation criteria and refining the framework.
+> Manga expert [Ananya Saha](https://www.drotaku.in/) (LinkedIn: [Ananya Saha](https://www.linkedin.com/in/ananya-saha-phd-dr-otaku-6259436b/)) is an **integral part** of this process.
+Her deep insights into manga art and storytelling are embedded in the evaluation criteria and have been critical to refining the framework.

 ---